 As such, a good PC for Fortnite may quickly require 8 GB DDR4 RAM.
 But the right PC Build for Fortnite, one that is capable of professional streaming, could easily warrant 16 GB or more RAM.

 You Can Reduce Your Memory Usage

-Of course 8 GB of RAM being used up by my system above is certainly not ideal.
-I could save up a lot by closing off some of the background apps, however, I do have the luxury of keeping them open since I have enough RAM.
+Of course, the 8 GB of RAM used by my system above is certainly not ideal.
+I could save a lot by closing off some background apps.
+However, I have the luxury of keeping them open since I have enough RAM.